galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 ## Process occurrence data

-Here you'll have to chose the data you want to use for the rest of your model.
-To do so, you have three option
+Here you'll have to chose the occurrences you want to use for the rest of your model.
+To do so, you have three options

 > * Option 1: `Select Occurrences On Map`
-> With this, you have to select your occurrence on the map by delimiting an area you want to use.
+> With this, you have to select your occurrence on the map by delimiting a geografic area you want to use.

 > * Option 2: `Remove Occurrences By ID`
 > You'll be remooving occurrences you don't need, or want, by their ID.